 Boone & Crockett's Political Accomplishments

 In 1887, few people were thinking about ethics and stewardship of the lands we all know and love.
 Even fewer were thinking about the science behind these ideas.
 Most simply saw there was money to be made and they wanted their own piece of the action, regardless of the effects on the natural ecosystem.
 That's why one of B&C's biggest accomplishments was the complete elimination of unregulated market hunting.
 You may have heard about things like the Lacey Act of 1900 and the Migratory Bird Treaty Act of 1918.
 Boone and Crockett pushed heavily for these laws.
-Those and others helped effectively put a permanent end to market hunting and allowed many decimated wildlife species to make a full recovery in the 130+ years since.
+The club's founding members helped effectively put a permanent end to market hunting and allowed many decimated wildlife species to make a full recovery in the 130+ years since.
 Other members helped kick-start wildlife preserves that helped with the recovery of animals like the pronghorn antelope in the early 20th century.
 One could argue that without B&C's push to end the commercial hunting market, and their time put into recovery efforts, recreational hunting as we know it today might not even exist.
 Those animals would simply be drawings or old, faded black-and-white photographs of what once was in a history textbook.

 Roosevelt being elected President of the United States in 1904 helped the club's goals significantly.
 He used executive orders to designate hundreds of new National Forests.
 He also helped establish multiple game and bird reserves, 18 National Monuments and five different National Parks.
 Roosevelt died in 1919, but his influence on Boone & Crockett remains to this day.
 The organization has been instrumental in the protection of threatened big game animals like the bighorn sheep or the still-endangered Florida Key deer.
 Many of these animals either have already or are making comebacks thanks to early pushes by B&C.